Behind The Wish: Kristy-Lee Bosher

 And then it goes to the relevant Wish Granting Coordinator.
 I help decide who is going to be on that Wish Team.

-I put a lot of thought to who I allocate to particular wishes.
-My career helps me in the sense that with a medical background I can sense what is appropriate and who that person might connect best with.
+I put a lot of thought into who I allocate to particular wishes.
+My career helps me in the sense that with a medical background, I can sense what is appropriate and who that person might connect best with.

 For example, if it’s a non-verbal child, it might be best for an experienced volunteer to be involved.